Fall of the Hulks: Plot

-While trying to save T'Challa from the Red Ghost, Red Hulk is attacked by members of the X-Men (thinking he is the enemy), which thwarts his rescue attempt.
-Red Hulk gets some unexpected assistance from the Red Ghost's Super-Apes before they are turned against him, too.
-He kills Mikhlo the Gorilla, enraging the Ghost who then crushes Red Hulk's heart.
-When he awakens later, he finds out that not only did the Red Ghost make off with T'Challa, but he managed to abduct Hank McCoy as well.
-Red Hulk returns to report in to Banner, and the two have a confrontation about Red Hulk's actions and attitude.
-Banner tries to convince him that the Intelligencia are playing him, making him act more like the old Green Hulk.
+The Avengers are caught up in a struggle with the Red She-Hulk as she attempts to abduct Hank Pym.
+Banner is attempting to rescue Pym from abduction, but Pym does not trust Banner and fights off his attempts to pull him out.
+Pym goes toe-to-toe with the Red She-Hulk, who poisons him with a neural anesthetizer and captures him.
+After Pym's abduction, Banner assembles Korg, A-Bomb, Namor, Spider-Man, Wolverine, and Amadeus Cho to rescue Reed Richards, Pym, Hank McCoy, T'Challa, and Betty Ross from the Intelligencia.

-Bruce Banner and Red Hulk separately attack the Intelligencia's Helicarrier, while Amadeus is trying to take Betty from Talbot.
+Banner and Red Hulk separately attack the Intelligencia's Helicarrier, while Cho tries to take Betty from Talbot.
 During the battle, Banner and Skaar are attacked by Lyra.
 However, much to Skaar's shock, Banner is working with Lyra and launches her four levels up.
 Banner then informs Skaar that he has been using Skaar and the other heroes to save the day and his wife.
 Banner promises Skaar that he will get what he wants from him, which Skaar tells Banner is a lie.
 They are then attacked by Red She-Hulk and Skaar fights her while Banner releases the captured heroes.
 Skaar is wounded by Red She-Hulk but survives as Banner attacks her.
-Meanwhile, Amadeus Cho tries to get Betty from Talbot but she fights back, defending Talbot and rebukes Banner.
-Talbot puts Betty in a safe before he vanishes.
-Cho then tries to free her while Banner defeats Red She-Hulk.
-Since Red Hulk has been used as power source, the Intelligencia plan is successful, transforming several heroes, soldiers and people in Washington into Hulks.
-An explosion occurs which launches Skaar from the Helicarrier, while Banner is defeated by the "Hulkified" heroes and put with the captured heroes.
+Meanwhile, Cho tries to get Betty from Talbot but she fights back, defending Talbot and rebukes Banner.
+The Intelligencia uses Red Hulk as a power source to turn several heroes, soldiers and people in Washington into Hulks.

-It is revealed that Banner and Red Hulk led them there.
-MODOK, Cosmic Hulk, and Mad Thinker's Gammadroid capture Red Hulk when he enters Intelligencia's Helicarrier.
-MODOK uses Red Hulk as part of a system to create a small army of Hulks, who are sent on a mission to take over the USA.
-In the process, several super-heroes are similarly exposed and turn into "Hulkified" versions of themselves.
-Deadpool is the first to be "Hulkified" and frees Red Hulk before he can be completely drained.